-(m) Warrants:
+(I) Share Capital:

-Proceeds from issuances by the Company of units consisting of shares and warrants are allocated on a pro-rata basis as determined by the fair value of each element.
-The fair value of the warrants is estimated using the Black-Scholes option pricing model.
+Financial instruments issued by the Company are classified as equity only to the extent that they do not meet the definition of a financial liability or financial asset.
+The Company's common shares and warrants are classified as equity instruments.
+The fair value of the warrants is estimated using the Black-Scholes option pricing model and the remaining value is assigned to the common shares.
 In circumstances where finder's warrants are issued coincidentally with a unit offering, the finder's warrants are valued using the Black-Scholes option pricing model.
-The Company's policy is to not value warrant modifications and as a result does not record an adjustment to the change in fair value as a result of revisions made to warrant terms.

-(n) Share issue costs:
+(m) Share issue costs: